 If properly handled, Ph.
-D students do not pay tuitions, instead it is either waived, or paid by a research grant.
+D students do not pay tuition, which is covered by a tutition scholarship.
 However, serious problems can arise for those who fail to follow instructions, respond to notices, or submit forms on time.
 Sometimes such failures result in large, irretrievable financial losses.
 To make sure that your Ph.D. tuition will be covered there are two important requiements you should pay attention to.

 The first requirement is based on the campus requirement that all those eligible to become residents of the State of New York do so.
 The two main conditions for residency are one year of stay in NY state and an appropriate "visa" status (either US citizen, or permanent resident).
 Please carefully read the instructions on the bursars website and make sure you follow them.

 The second requirement is related to the the fact that tuition depends on the number of credits taken, and there are limits on this, given in the chart below.
 The limit is not the same for all students, so find your status from your registration papers and consult the chart to determine the appropriate limit.
 Students who register for more than the limit will be liable for the difference.

 |G3||First year graduate student who will have completed less than 24 graduate credit hours regardless of where earned by the start of the semester.||9-12 credits|